thequantumturtle/thequantumturtle.github.io/_posts/2021-02-24-Circle-Notation.markdown

 Each circle represents a state that can be represented by the qubit string.
 For $$\psi_A$$ there are 4 states in the state space and thus there are 4 circles.
 When we represent a quantum state in circle notation we always represent the whole state space.

 Each state $$s$$ is represented by a drawing inside its corresponding state circle.
-The drawing is a direct representation of \\(\alpha_s\\) where \\(\alpha_s\\) is any arbitray \\(\alpha\\) in \\(|\psi\rangle = \alpha_{0}|0\rangle + ... + \alpha_{n-1}|n-1\rangle\\).
+The drawing is a direct representation of the state's amplitude \\(\alpha_s\\) where \\(\alpha_s\\) is any arbitray \\(\alpha\\) in \\(|\psi\rangle = \alpha_{0}|0\rangle + ... + \alpha_{n-1}|n-1\rangle\\).

-Each state circle state circle is a unit circle with radius 1 and has an inner circle drawn in it.
+Each state circle is a unit circle with radius 1 and has an inner circle drawn in it.
 The radius of that circle is the magnitude of the state $$s$$ which can be found by taking the [complex modulus](https://mathworld.wolfram.com/ComplexModulus.html){:target="_blank"} of
 $$ \alpha_s $$ which looks like so: $$ |\alpha_s| $$.

 ### Magnitude